jmadinlab/habtools/README.md

 [![R-CMD-check](https://github.com/jmadinlab/habtools/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/jmadinlab/habtools/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of `habtools` is to collate tools for 3D meshes and digital elevation models (DEM) targeted at biologists and ecologists.
-Tools calculate metrics like surface area, rugosity, fractal dimension, height range, convexity, sphericity, second moments of volume and more.
+This package is a collection of tools for 3D meshes and digital elevation models (DEM) targetted at biologists and ecologists.
+Tools calculate metrics like surface area, rugosity, fractal dimension, heigh range, convexity, sphericity, second moments of volume and more.
+The initial set of tools came from two research papers.
+  Zawada et al. (2019) examined morphology of coral colony laser scans.
+  Torres-Pulliza et al. (2020) examined  complexity of coral reef structure.
+  It is hoped that the corpus of tools and number of project contributors will grow through time.
 ## Installation

 You can install the development version from